 Abdominal cancer comes in several forms, all involving the abnormal, uncontrolled growth of cells in a particular area of the body.
 Types of this cancer include stomach cancer, liver cancer, renal cancer, pancreatic cancer, bowel or colorectal cancer, uterine cancer, and ovarian cancer.
 There are a number of symptoms of abdominal cancer.
 These include, but are not limited to, fatigue, weight loss, loss of appetite, nausea and vomiting, night sweats, itchy skin, fever, jaundice, difficult or painful swallowing, loss of libido or difficulty performing sexually, anemia, breathlessness, constipation, diarrhea, prolonged or heavy periods, pale skin, abdominal pain, and lumps, masses or swelling in the abdomen.

 Treatment for abdominal cancer may vary depending on the type of cancer the patient has.
 Many such cancers are treated with a three-pronged approach: surgery, chemotherapy and radiation.
-Surgery can involved partially or fully removing any tumors, determining how advanced the cancer is, and confirming the diagnosis.
+Surgery can involve partially or fully removing any tumors, determining how advanced the cancer is, and confirming the diagnosis.
 Organs that are not essential to sustaining life may also be removed during surgery to prevent the cancer from worsening or spreading.
 In cases of ovarian cancer, for example, the ovaries themselves may be removed to increase a patient's survival odds.